robbchar/corefx/Breaking-Change-Rules.md

      * `ExecutionEngineException`
      * `AccessViolationException`

-* Throwing a new exception that only applies to a new code-path which can only be observed with new parameter values, or state (that couldn't hit by existing code targeting the previous version)
+* Throwing a new exception that only applies to a ode-path which can only be observed with new parameter values, or state (that couldn't hit by existing code targeting the previous version)

 * Removing an exception that was being thrown when the API allows more robust behavior or enables new scenarios
 > For example, a Divide method which only worked on positive values, but threw an exception otherwise, can be changed to support all values and the exception is no longer thrown.